-Malware is used for a harmful purpose.
+Malware is used for a malicious purpose.
 It can be in your software or hardware.
-Email and free (don't confuse with OSS) or pirated software is the most famous way to spread malware.
-It is inserted in a system w/o user notification.
+Email and pirated software is the most powerful way to spread malware.
+Malware inserted in a system without user notification.

 Wikipedia defines Malware as: